google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 2017](http://httparchive.org/interesting.php?a=All&l=Oct%2016%202017).
 However, 170 KB of that size is [localization files](https://github.com/moment/moment/tree/4caa268356434f3ae9b5041985d62a0e8c246c78/locale).
-If you don't use Moment.js with multiple languages, these files will bloat the bundle without a purpose.
+If you don’t use Moment.js with multiple languages, these files will bloat the bundle without a purpose.

 All these dependencies can be easily optimized.
-We've collected optimization approaches in a GitHub repo – check it out!
+We’ve collected optimization approaches in a GitHub repo – check it out!
 TODO: link

 ## Enable module concatenation for ES modules (aka scope hoisting)